arvinemadi/SFND_Unscented_Kalman_Filter/README.md

 - UKF tutorial: https://www.cse.sc.edu/~terejanu/files/tutorialUKF.pdf
 - ROS implements EKF and UKF.
 Well documented and can be used to fuse different sensors: http://wiki.ros.org/robot_localization
 ---
+The main program can be built and ran by doing the following from the project top directory.

+1. mkdir build
+2. cd build
+3. cmake ..
+4. make
+5. ./ukf_highway

 ## Other Important Dependencies
 * cmake >= 3.5